 For 50mm lens and Marumi Achromat 330 (+3):

 50/330=0.15 or the subject will be 15% of full size at the sensor plane.

 The +5 attachment gives greater magnification throughout the range, but a closer working distance.
 With the +5 attachment and a 200 mm lens (the +5 attachment has a focal length of 200 mm), so:

 200/200=1, so this gives a life size image.
-However, working with a life size image in the field is very difficult and depth of field problems make working at this magnification almost impossible in practice.
+However, the working distance is very short, working with a life size image in the field is very difficult and depth of field problems make working at this magnification tricky in practice.

 Using the lens/Marumi combination in practice